27 Keto Instant Pot Recipes for Effortless Cooking

 How can I use the words low carb and chowder in one sentence?

-Well, yeah normally chowder is made with potatoes and unfortunately potatoes are not low carb and is not keto friendly.
+Usually, chowder is made with potatoes, and unfortunately, potatoes are not low carb and are not keto-friendly.

-Potatoes are not the only vegetable that we can use to make a chowder.
+Potatoes are not the only vegetable we can use to make chowder.

 So what is the downside?

-You are still looking at around 10 net grams of carbs per portion and even though that is not really low, it is doable.
+You are still looking at around 10 net grams of carbs per portion, and even though that is not low, it is doable.
 Enjoy…

-This recipe was created by Lindsey from All the Nourishing Things.
+Lindsey created this recipe from All the Nourishing Things.
 Get this recipe and many more nourishing recipes from her blog.

-So, combine it with ground beef, beef broth, a little onion, tomato, amino acids and flavoring and the end result is a delicious, quick soup for any night of the week.
+So, combine it with ground beef, beef broth, a little onion, tomato, amino acids, and flavoring, and the result is a delicious, quick soup for any night of the week.